 Trying to make a chocolate donut look and taste healthy is a challenge but I think it might actually work with this protein donut recipe which is low in calories, low in sugar, and does not take long to make.

 Eat donuts and lose weight.
-It must just work!
+It can easily work!

 This recipe has been difficult to get right and even today I keep trying to perfect it by testing out different variations each weekend.
 My goal is to make this snack healthy, which you can enjoy as if it is a regular donut, but make it macro-friendly and guilt-free.